C-D-Lewis/pge/docs/pge.md

-4. Implement `pge_init()` and `pge_deinit()` for your app's setup and teardown respectivly, calling `pge_begin()` in `pge_init()`, supplying the callbacks from 3 as well as the desired background color for the game window.
+4. Implement `pge_init()` and `pge_deinit()` for your app's setup and teardown respectivly, calling `pge_begin()` in `pge_init()`, supplying the callbacks from 3. as well as the desired background color for the game window (optional).

         pge_begin(GColorBlack, s_window, logic, draw, click);

-   Optionally keep a reference to the returned `Window` for adding other layers:
+   Optionally keep a reference to the returned `Window` for adding other Layers:

         s_some_window = pge_get_window();